 Kathleen Kohler and her husband know all too well how a “child” who is leading a troubled life can turn your life and your marriage upside down.
 Please click onto the KathleenKohler.com article below to read what she learned that hopefully will help you in your situation:

-If you have additional tips you can share to help others in this area of marriage, or you want to share requests for prayer, please “Join the Discussion” by adding your comments below.
+If you have additional tips to help others, please “Join the Discussion” by adding your comments below.